-- Limit the number of customers in a venue to better utilize best practices for social distancing (consider appropriate ratio of individuals per square foot or adjust occupancy level recommended by fire marshal).
-Requires consideration of segmented facilities.
-For example, a theater building may be at capacity, but if all attendees are in the same theater, social distancing isn't in order. - Restrict entry once the safe social distancing capacity is reached. - Reduce on-site work hours to minimum needed to sustain operations. - Establish an adequate supply and determine necessary allocation of PPE for employees: - Masks - Gloves - Glasses/face-shields - Limit in-person meetings to fewer than 10 employees. - Limit non-essential incoming deliveries and visitors. - Implement social distancing strategy based on the layout and workflow of the facility. - Close congregation areas such as breakrooms. - Recognizing this will not exclusively identify or prevent the spread of the virus from asymptomatic individuals, conduct on-site temperature screening for employees to detect temperatures of 100.4+ degrees Fahrenheit. - Require employees to report symptoms or known contact with someone who tests positive for COVID-19. - Maintain adequate supply of preventative materials (soap, sanitizer, thermometers, etc.) and ensure accessibility to employees, customers and visitors.
+- Reduce on-site work hours to minimum needed to sustain operations. - Establish an adequate supply and determine necessary allocation of PPE for employees (must consider when appropriate according to employee position and enviornment): - Masks - Gloves - Glasses/face-shields - Limit in-person meetings to fewer than 10 employees. - Limit non-essential deliveries and visitors. - Implement social distancing strategy based on the layout and workflow of the facility. - Close congregation areas such as breakrooms. - Recognizing this will not exclusively identify or prevent the spread of the virus from asymptomatic individuals, conduct on-site temperature screening for employees to detect temperatures of 100.4+ degrees Fahrenheit. - Require employees to report symptoms or known contact with someone who tests positive for COVID-19 to their manager. - Maintain adequate supply of preventative materials (soap, sanitizer, thermometers, etc.) and ensure accessibility to employees, customers and visitors.